Rob Whalen: Washington Wild Things

 On December 14, 2022, Whalen signed with the Acereros de Monclova of the Mexican League.
+However, he was released prior to the season on April 10, 2023.

 Pitching style

 Despite being an effective ground ball pitcher, Whalen stated that he would actively seek the strikeout whenever a two-strike count arose.
 By not focusing on the strikeout, at the suggestion of Mississippi Braves pitching coach Dennis Lewallyn, Whalen's strikeouts per nine innings actually rose throughout the 2016 season, and led to his promotion to the major leagues.